Identify source devices and verify the authenticity of digital video files with Medex Forensics’ new patent-pending technology.

 With its intuitive, web-based interface, Medex is as simple as drag, drop, and discover.

 Concerned about security?
-Medex is hosted on AWS GovCloud CJIS compliant infrastructure and does not retain any submitted video files.
+Medex is hosted on AWS GovCloud CJIS compliant infrastructure and does not retain or playback any submitted video files.
 Read Medex’s security pamphlet for more information about Medex’s SaaS security practices.

 Medex Forensics is careful to ensure the integrity and authenticity of digital evidence processing to ensure our output can be trusted.
 We compute and store a forensic fingerprint of each evidence file we receive using an industry standard SHA hash function.
 We compute and validate this hash before and after upload to ensure no changes occurred during transmission to Medex.